firecracker-microvm/firecracker/docs/snapshotting/random-for-clones.md

 instructions which are present on Ivy Bridge or newer Intel processors and enabled in a Firecracker guest) are mixed with each result.
 Extra bits are mixed in both when reading random values, and in conjunction with entropy related events such as interrupts.
-There are two questions
+Moreover, the guest kernel will eventually receive fresh entropy from `virtio-rng`, if attached.
+There are two questions here:

-here: is the `CPU HWRNG` output always mixed in when the feature is present (as opposed to only when the `CPU HWRNG` is trusted), and is the added noise strong enough to consider the final RNG output sufficiently divergent from all other clones (at least until the clone gets to run for a sufficient amount of time to gather some more entropy by itself)?
+* Is the `CPU HWRNG` output always mixed in when the feature is present (as opposed to only when the `CPU HWRNG` is trusted)?
+* Is the added noise strong enough to consider the final RNG output sufficiently divergent from all other clones?

+Both these questions are particularly relevant immediately after resuming a VM from a snapshot.
+After the VM gets to run for a "sufficient" amount of time it should be able to gather some more entropy by itself and its state should be sufficiently divergent that of any other clones.

 It seems the `CPU HWRNG` is always added to mix when present.
 More specifically, [page 32 point 1 (at the top of the page)][3]